adamradocz/DesignPatternsInCSharp/DesignPatternsInCSharp/Structural/Proxy/README.md

 - Client: Works wit both services and proxies via the same interface.
 This way you can pass a proxy into any code that expects a service object.

 ## Vartiants
-- Smart Proxy: Perform additional actions when a resource is accessed.
+- Conceptual: Perform additional actions when a resource is accessed.
+- Dynamic: Generic implementation.

 ## Sources
 - [Dofactory - C# Proxy](https://www.dofactory.com/net/proxy-design-pattern)